bashbug/tango-scene-reconstructor/README.md

 This project is based on the samples from the Google Tango API.
 You can find it at https://github.com/googlesamples/tango-examples-c

-It uses to different approaches a frame-to-frame and a mutli-frame scan matching to optimize the RGB point cloud object model.
-Both methods use the Tango VIO poses as inital guess.
+It uses to different approaches a frame-to-frame (FTFSM) and a mutli-frame scan matching (MFSM) to optimize the RGB point cloud object model.
+Both methods use the Tango VIO poses as inital guess and g2o as a graph-based optimization system.
 An example model of an RGB point cloud alignment with Tango VIO poses

 ![alt tag](https://github.com/bashbug/TangoProject/blob/master/img/tango_mesh_and_pose_graph_with_red_loops.png)

-and its given Pose graph generated with g2o.
+and its given pose graph generated with g2o.
 The red lines are detected loop closures by the FTFMS method.
 The result of the FTFMS optimized graph and model shows a more accurate alginment.

 ![alt tag](https://github.com/bashbug/TangoProject/blob/master/img/ftfsm_mesh_and_pose_graph_with_red_loops.png)